The USM School of Music belongs to all of us who love it, and we're grateful to the donors who help us continue its mission every day. Thank you!

 - Ellen Chickering Scholarship: A continuing scholarship awarded to an entering vocal student with outstanding potential.
 This scholarship was established in 2005 in recognition of USM faculty member Ellen Chickering's accomplishments both as a joyful musician and dedicated teacher.

-About the Russell and Martin scholarships: In the spring of 2015, hundreds of our current students, faculty, community musicians and decades of alumni presented a concert at Merrill Auditorium paying tribute to retiring USM conductors Peter Martin and Robert Russell.
-Over 200 alumni returned to USM for a weekend of music making that concluded with a concert that raised the roof with the joyous sounds of grateful musicians playing and singing their hearts out.
-Our intent is to endow these scholarships, so that students’ lives will continue to be enriched in perpetuity, in honor of these fine educators.
-Scholarships are our highest priority.
-With your help, we can ensure that the School of Music’s offerings remain accessible for students whose means may be limited, but whose talents and ambitious are limitless.
-These two incredible teachers have inspired generations of musicians.
-Help their legacy live on for future generations of students who will walk through the doors of the School of Music.
+About the Russell and Martin Scholarships: In the spring of 2015 hundreds of music students, faculty, community musicians and decades of alumni, presented a concert at Merrill Auditorium paying tribute to retiring USM conductors Peter Martin and Robert Russell.
+In their honor, we created the Peter Martin and Robert Russell Scholarships, with the intent to endow the funds so that students’ lives will continue to be enriched in perpetuity.
+Help the legacy of these fine educators live on for future generations of students who will walk through the doors of the School of Music.

 For information about corporate sponsorships and other means of supporting the USM School of Music, contact Eileen Oberholtzer, development officer at (207) 780-5273 or email@example.com.